Nothing says Christmas like a roundup of vegan Christmas cookies. Most are also gluten-free, use simple ingredients and can be made in 30 minutes!

 Tips and tricks

-When doing all of your holiday baking and cheer spreading, these helpful suggestions should come in handy:
+When doing all of your holiday baking and cheer spreading, these helpful suggestions should come in handy to make the best vegan Christmas cookies ever:

 - I suggest baking cookies on a parchment lined cookie sheet.
-Parchment helps crisp the cookie for that perfect outer texture.
+Parchment paper helps crisp the cookie for that perfect outer texture.
+Plus it makes cleanup easier!

-- Substituting sugar for whole food ingredients is a great way to make desserts healthier.
+- Substituting sugar with whole food ingredients is a great way to make desserts healthier.
 I love using date paste to sweeten treats, maple syrup is another fabulous option!

 - For a dry sweetener, I've found coconut sugar works well.